 So, I had the Halloween houses and wanted the kids to decorate them with Christmas candies.
 I went to Walmart and picked gingerbread men, candy cane, mittens, Santa Claus little sugar cupcake toppers, and white cookie frosting.
 I also purchased Red and Green M&Ms, candy canes, and used leftover Smarties candies from Halloween.

 Decorations and Favors

-Shopping for a Halloween party right after Halloween is the best, everyth; everything.
-I was able to get things for up to 80% off.
+Shopping for a Halloween party right after Halloween is the best.
+Everything was up to 80% off.
 Even if you are not having a Halloween party, it is worth it to shop after Halloween and save everything for next year.
 I purchased some orange and black cookie icing and sugar black cat cupcake toppers for the gingerbread houses.
 I also bought some decorations, glow bracelets, and necklaces (they were .10 for 4).
 I was able to get face paint on clearance.

 I did not see any Nightmare Before Christmas table cloth or plates, so I purchased black and white table cloth, black and white plates, napkins, and cups.

 At Micheal’s, I purchased two cardboard pumpkins I painted as Jack and Sally.
 I used a black sharpie to draw Sally’s stitches and Jack’s face They had.
 An opening in the middle, and I used this to place candy.
 I was going to use the pumpkins to hold candy for trick-or-treating at the party.

 Finding a backdrop for the photo booth would be a little tricky.
 After a Google search, I found many Nightmare Before Christmas-themed shower curtain’s on the market.
 I also found Nightmare Before Christmas fabric sold by Joann’s by the yard, but I wasn’t sure how much I would need.
 I decided to go with the shower curtain.